List of Arrested Development characters: Lupe

-Lupe (BW Gonzalez) is Lucille Bluth's Hispanic housekeeper.
+Lupe (B.W.
+Gonzalez) is Lucille Bluth's Hispanic housekeeper.
 Lucille is frequently abusive towards her.
 Lupe, and at one time the rest of her family, has been tricked into working for other members of the Bluth family (specifically Lindsay) on a number of occasions.
 In the second season, Lucille fires Lupe when she catches her in bed with Buster (whom Lupe refers to as "retardo" in "¡Amigos!"), comforting him about the loss of his hand.
 Lupe is replaced by a robotic vacuum cleaner (specifically a Roomba), which is also caught in bed with Buster.
 Lupe returns as the family housekeeper without explanation in season 3, and appears very briefly as one of the women posing as Lucille and Lindsay in rehab.
 Lupe is the sister of Luz (played by Lillian Hurst), Lucille's original maid who was fired for supposedly taking a day off to take her daughter to the hospital.

-In the season 3 episode "For British Eyes Only" when Tobias reveals he had 4,000 hair plugs inserted in his head, Lupe refers to Tobias as "Mr. Gay".